hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-4.md

 Open HDP **sandbox web shell client** at `sandbox-hdp.hortonworks.com:4200`.

-We will use the Zeppelin REST Call API to import a notebook that uses SparkSQL to analyze NASA's server logs for possible breaches.
+We will use the Zeppelin REST Call API to import a notebook that uses SparkSQL or Hive to analyze Tweets.

 ~~~bash
 NOTEBOOK_NAME="Cleaning-Raw-Twitter-Data"